ThomasDang93/programming-blog/README.md

 Quick start
 -----------
 These instructions assume that you have initiated a brand new Django project with `django-admin startproject yourprojectname`.
 You should also create your own virtual environment with `virtualenv` to avoid package conflicts.
+The directory that contains `manage.py` will be your root directory.

 ## Step 1
-In your new Django project, save your SECRET_ACCESS_KEY into a text editor.
+In your new Django project, save your SECRET_ACCESS_KEY into a text editor(located under `settings.py`).
 You will need it later.

 Now capture the **programming-blog** repository using `git clone https://github.com/ThomasDang93/programming-blog.git`.
 Once captured, move all the files into your Django root directory so that it overirides your original Django files.